zia-hussain/zia-hussain/README.md

 <h3 align="center" justify="center">A passionate Web Developer from Karachi-Pakistan <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Flag_of_Pakistan.svg/255px-Flag_of_Pakistan.svg.png" alt="Pakistan Flag" width="30"> </h3>

 <p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying software engineering from an early age, and my enthusiasm has perpetually developed since this time.
-And also I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️</p>
+Also, I love exploring new tech stacks 💻 and leveraging them to build cool kinds of stuff 🛠️</p>
 <p align="center">
 <img src="https://visitor-badge.laobi.icu/badge?page_id=zia-hussain.zia-hussain" alt="Zia Hussain" />
 </p>